axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

        <td>
         <p>This is the <span class='_paradigm'>Foundation</span> of a community,</p>
          <ul>
-          <li>A community must help find Meaning.
-This is a community that I want to Belong to.</li>
+          <li>A community must help find Meaning is a community that I want to Belong to.</li>
           <li>To work for <em>every</em> member, the community must be fully decentralized and transparent.</li>
           <li>Members are free to experiment.
 Not meeting the expected result, means that we learn how not to do it.</li>
          </ul>